 NUMERICAL LINEAR ALGEBRA IN DATA EXPLORATION

-most of the class will be devoted to how these linear
+Most of the class will be devoted to recent developments in the areas of

 Examples will be taken from vision recognition systems, biological gene

 Students should be familiar with basic linear algebra concepts and methods